 This is as easy as it can be, y’all!

 - Open the avocado.
 If you don’t know how…score all the way around the middle of the avocado.
-Pull the two halves apart.
+Then pull the two halves apart.
 Grab a butcher knife, and keep your fingers back for this!
 Lie the avocado with the pit side up on a cutting board.
-Whack into it with the butcher knife and lift.
+Then whack into it with the butcher knife and lift.
 That big pit will come right out.